 The target reflects the impact of the iBCF funding's investment in reablement services, to support people's independence at home.
-It is noted that there has been a reduction (n33) of the number of care packages in quarter 2, 2022/23, compared to the same period last year.
-We are seeing a higher level of complexity in this quarter with our hospital discharges, and therefore their needs are higher and cannot always be met through reablement.
+It is noted that there has been a reduction (n14) of the number of care packages in Quarter 3, 2022/23, compared to the same period last year.
+We are continuing to see higher levels of complexity in this quarter with our hospital discharges, and therefore their needs are higher and cannot always be met through reablement.
 We also supported "self-funders" in 2021/22 as the hospital discharge funding enabled us to do that across the year, which meant the numbers were much higher.